thamugadi/semantic-preservation/README.md

 I considered a brainfuck-like language, compiling to a kind of generic assembler; many aspects were difficult to handle in the forward simulation proof, notably the fact that after compilation, I need to resolve the absolute addresses for the jump operands.

+Proving forward 'plus' simulation is basically a matter of proving that if:
+- p compiles into q
+- p evaluates into p'
+then:
+- p' compiles into q'
+- q evaluates+ into q'

+where "+" is the transitive closure.

 The proof remains incomplete, but the skeleton is there.
 For the moment, I'm thinking of putting the project on hold, as it turned out to be much more difficult than I had imagined.
 This was my first real contact with Coq and dependent types, and it allowed me to make progress on the basics :)

 ## Introduction